 I touched on the machine’s design earlier in this Solis Grind and Infuse Perfetta review.
 Still, it’s worth taking a little more time to appreciate the sleek, classy vibe we’ve got going on here.

 In terms of size, the Solis Grind and Infuse isn’t exactly compact.
 Still, it’s not going to need its own room or anything.
-More importantly, the machine clocks in at 21 pounds (9.6 kilograms), so it shouldn’t move around while you’re using it.
+More importantly, the machine clocks in at 21 pounds (9.6 kilograms), and it felt really stable as I was using it.
+Crucially, the Solis didn’t move around as I was inserting the portafilter, which is always a huge bonus.

 By the way, make sure to take measurements if you plan on putting the Solis in your kitchen.
 That goes double for those of you with overhead cabinets – the Grind and Infuse is almost 16 inches (41 centimeters) tall and you’re going to need to access the bean hopper and water tank.
 Just sayin’!